xHotShotsx/Typology/Socionics/Proper Subgroups/Socion Division Hierarchy.md

 ## Footnote

 All partitions in this hierarchy are assumed are assumed to be proper (equicardinal).
-Non-uniform divisions (e.g. 12/4, 10/6, 14/2 in the case of dichotomies)
+Non-uniform divisions (e.g. 12/4, 10/6, 14/2 in the case of dichotomies) are treated and do not belong to the standard $k$-chotomy hierarchy.

 # References

 - https://docs.google.com/document/d/1BsfFGHnjdUvMvIwNWy5DcLyZekq0G9EXGx_JIYi3RT4/edit?tab=t.0